WHAT IS KaDISS

 HOW IS IT TAUGHT?

-The course includes daily classes in voice and verse, movement, text and character study through the language of William Shakespeare and approaches to Greek Classical Drama.
-The course culminates in workshop productions of scenes from Shakespeare’s plays, or an abridged Shakespeare play, and of an ancient Greek drama.
+The course includes daily classes in voice and verse, movement, text and character study through the language of William Shakespeare.
+The performative scope of the text and its embodiment by the actor are explored by way of imaginative engagement, improvisation and use of the classical mask.
+The course culminates in workshop productions of scenes from Shakespeare’s plays, or of an abridged Shakespeare play.
 The voice and movement skills classes complement the performance projects.
 The daily classes and rigorous rehearsal practice empower the participant to creative interpretation and sustained performance in a variety of conventions, disciplines and styles.

-The students (optimal number in a group 12 – 16) are led by the Artistic Director of the Course, who will work on interpretation directly from the text and rehearse an abridged version of a play by Shakespeare for a showcase presentation of about 90 minutes’ duration, as well as teaching the skills of working on a Shakespeare monologue.
-Approaches to Classical Drama investigates how contemporary theatre practice helps the actor explore, interpret and perform the plays of Greek classical theatre today with a short performance piece developed for the end of the Course.
+The students (optimal number in a group 8 – 12) are led by the Artistic Director of the course, who will work on interpretation directly from the text and rehearse an abridged version of a play, or a selection of scenes from different plays by Shakespeare for a showcase presentation of about 90 minutes’ duration.

-The physical performance and the vocal performance and verse, while focusing on the actors’ technical proficiency and professional self-discipline, link directly to the work on the showcase presentations.
+The Physical Performance and the Vocal Performance, including verse, while focusing on the actors’ technical proficiency and professional self-discipline, link directly to the work on the showcase presentations.

 WEEKS 1 & 2

-The focus is on regular physical performance and vocal performance exercise, acquisition of methodology in a close approach to Shakespeare’s world, text and character in Scene Study and introducing work on ancient verse and drama through a Classical Theatre Lab, all within the framework of ensemble theatre-making.
+The focus is on regular physical performance and vocal performance exercises, acquisition of methodology in a close approach to Shakespeare’s world, text and character in Scene Study and exercises in tuning physical and sensory faculties through the Classical Theatre Lab and mask work, all within the framework of ensemble theatre-making.

 GROWTH THROUGH PRACTICE